senthilsweb/duckdb-data-api/README.md

-# DuckDB Data Proxy and Micro ORM
+# DuckDB Data API and Micro ORM

-## Introduction
+Ever wondered if MotherDuck offers a REST API?
+This project steps in to bridge that gap, enabling you to interact with DuckDB databases through a RESTful interface without writing a single line of backend code.
+Designed for deployment at the edge, it's a cost-effective solution for hobbyists and small projects.

-The DuckDB Data Proxy project simplifies working with DuckDB and MotherDuck through an easy-to-use RESTful interface.
-It's designed to make database interactions straightforward for your projects.
+The DuckDB Data API facilitates direct access to your DuckDB database, allowing for CRUD operations via HTTP.

-## Motivation/Why I Made This
+## Motivation

 - **Simplicity and Rapid Prototyping**: Offers a dynamic, RESTful interface to cater to various project requirements with minimal or no coding.
 - **Adaptation to Serverless and Edge Computing**: Aims to provide a fitting database solution for applications operating at the internet's edge.